Gendo90/Item_Catalog_Web_Server_Ed/readme.md

 non-standard Python packages in the WSGI configuration file.
 This file is located on the server at `/etc/apache2/sites-enabled/000-default.conf` and the first line to be added is:

-`WSGIScriptAlias / /var/www/html/application.wsgi` - which sets the root
+`WSGIScriptAlias / /var/www/html/application.wsgi`

-directory for the WSGI application and the line itself must be added right before the `</VirtualHost>` code.
+which sets the root directory for the WSGI application and the line itself must be added right before the `</VirtualHost>` code.
 The root directory is set to `/var/www/html` after that line is added.
 The next configuration objective is to set the python path to include that directory (since the init.py script uses the database_setup.py file as a module from which it imports the User, Genre, etc. classes of objects) as well as any directories that might include python packages that are not located within the main python filepath.
 The filepaths that the server uses to search for python modules are listed by entering the command `python3` at the Linux terminal command line and then running the following code block in Python 3 on the Linux machine:
 ```
 import sys
    for p in sys.path:
        print(p)
 ```
+After the list of filepaths is generated, they can then be used to source Python modules for the WSGI app by entering the following line **above** the `WSGIScriptAlias` line in the `/etc/apache2/sites-enabled/000-default.conf`
+file:

-`WSGIDaemonProcess html python-path=<PATH>`
+`WSGIDaemonProcess html python-path=/var/www/html:<PATH1>:<PATH2>:<PATH3>`

-where `<PATH>` is given by running a
+where `<PATHX>` is a filepath given by the `sys.path` output above.
+Below this line in the same file, the code `WSGIProcessGroup html` must be added so that the previous line works correctly.
+If a different folder than `/var/www/html` will be used to store the init.py, application.wsgi, and all other files and folders in this project, then the filepath to that folder should be used in place of `/var/www/html` in the code mentioned here to configure the WSGI application to run correctly from that other directory.

 ## Third Party Resources